Amwam/experimental-babel-plugin-jsx-dom/README.md

 ## Running tests

-Some are currently skipped, as the functionality is not implemented
+Some are currently skipped, as the functionality is not implemented.

+Tests located in `./src/__tests__`

     yarn test